-Ordinary Resolution 2

-Continuing in Office as Independent Non-Executive Director
+Ordinary Resolution 2 Continuing in Office as Independent Non-Executive Director

-"THAT authority be and is hereby given to Mr. Cheng Sim Meng who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to serve as an Independent Non-Executive Director of the Company."
+"THAT subject to the passing of Resolution 3, authority be and is hereby given to Mr. Cheng Sim Meng who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to serve as an Independent Non-Executive Director of the Company."

-Ordinary Resolution 3

-Continuing in Office as Independent Non-Executive Director
+Ordinary Resolution 3 Continuing in Office as Independent Non-Executive Director